team-thunderfoot/modal/README.md

     const modal = new Modal({
         backdrop: 'c--modal-backdrop-a', // class of the backdrop
         backdropActiveClass: 'c--modal-backdrop-a--is-active', // active class of the backdrop
+        element: document.querySelector(".c--modal-a")
-        modal: 'c--modal-a', // class of the modal
+        elementClass: 'c--modal-a', // class of the modal
         modalIdTarget: 'modal-1', // ID of the modal
         modalActiveClass: 'c--modal-a--is-active', // active class of the modal
         onHide: () => {